dsccommunity/SqlServerDsc/README.md

 * **BasicAvailabilityGroup**: Specifies the type of availability group.
 * **ConnectionModeInPrimaryRole**: Specifies how the availability replica handles connections when in the primary role.
 (AllowAllConnections, AllowReadWriteConnections)
 * **ConnectionModeInSecondaryRole**: Specifies how the availability replica handles connections when in the secondary role.
 (AllowNoConnections, AllowReadIntentConnectionsOnly, AllowAllConnections)
-* **EndpointPort**: Specifies the port of the database mirroring endpoint.
-Default is 5022.
+* **EndpointHostName**: Specifies the hostname or IP address of the availability group replica endpoint.
+Default is the instance network name.
 * **FailureConditionLevel**: Specifies the automatic failover behavior of the availability group.
 (OnServerDown, OnServerUnresponsive, OnCriticalServerErrors, OnModerateServerErrors, OnAnyQualifiedFailureCondition)
 * **FailoverMode**: Specifies the failover mode.
 Default is 'Manual'.
 (Automatic, Manual"}, Values{"Automatic","Manual"}] String FailoverMode)
 * **HealthCheckTimeout**: Specifies the length of time, in milliseconds, after which AlwaysOn availability groups declare an unresponsive server to be unhealthy.